jakewc12/Reversi/ReversiGame/README.md

     advised we view this as an observation instead of an operation so we added new methods to check legality of moves.

+To make moves, the commands are 'p' to place a disc at the highlighted disc location and 's' to skip turn.
+If the move is not legal, it will not change the rendering of the board and will not make any moves.

 Screenshots:

     Start game status: